Graduate Medical Education (GME)

 House Officers must accurately record all duty hours worked weekly unless excused by the Program Director.
 No House Officer will be disciplined or retaliated against for accurately recording duty hours regardless of whether such hours comply with ACGME regulations.

-(a) In-House call is defined as those duty hours beyond the normal work day when residents are required to be immediately available.
-Intermediate and Final Year House Officers must not be scheduled to be on in-house call more often than every third night averaged over a four (4) week period.
+(a) In-House call is defined as those duty hours beyond the normal workday when residents are required to be immediately available.
+House Officers shall not be scheduled to be on-call more often than every third night averaged over a four (4) week period or as required.

 Residents are permitted to return to the hospital while on Call from Home (at-home call) to care for new or established patients.
 Each episode of this type of care, while it must be included in the 80 hour weekly maximum, will not initiate a new "off-duty period."
 When House Officers are called into the Hospital from home, the hours spent in the Hospital count toward the 80 hour limit.

-No House Officer shall be scheduled to work more than eighty (80) hours averaged over a four (4) week period, including internal and external moonlighting hours.
+No House Officer shall be scheduled to work more than eighty (80) hours averaged over a four (4) week period.

 (a) Duty periods of First Year residents (as defined by each Residency Review Committee) must not exceed 16 hours in duration.

-House Officers must be scheduled for at least one twenty-four (24) hour period in seven (7) days free of duty, averaged over a four (4) week period.
+House Officers shall be allowed at least one twenty-four (24) hour period in seven (7) days away from the Hospital, averaged over a four (4) week period unless specified otherwise by the Residency Review Committee.

-The Hospital provides all House Officers who are on-call at BMC with one (1) free dinner (limited to a cost of not more than $8.00 and one free post-call breakfast (limited to a cost of not more than $5.00) in the main BMC cafeterias, including Menino, East Newton and Shapiro.
+The Hospital provides all House Officers who are on-call at BMC with one (1) free dinner (limited to a cost of not more than $8.00 and one free post-call breakfast (limited to a cost of not more than $5.00) in the main BMC cafeterias.
 The Hospital provides fresh pre-packaged salads and/or sandwiches for on-call residents who cannot leave their patient care duties to get dinner in the cafeteria prior to closing.
+All House Officers and fellows are eligible at all times for the Hospital's employee discount upon presentation of their BMC identification badge.
+House Officers assigned to at-home call will be eligible to receive: a) the free on-call dinner if their duties require them to remain in the Hospital past 5:00 pm, and b) the on-call breakfast if they are called into the Hospital in the middle of the night and remain there until the next morning.

-The Hospital shall pay the retainer fee for House Officers to utilize backup childcare providers via Parents in a Pinch.
+The Hospital shall pay the retainer fee for House Officers to utilize backup childcare providers via care.com.

 All CIR members are eligible to receive discounted membership to the Boston Sports Clubs.
 Members will receive a 40% reduction in both monthly and joining fees.